PRG-Mbox-Git/Profiles/Studio v4.md

 ### Frame Blending Control

 0 = no frame blending (more accurately, blend time = 0)
 1 - 255 = variable frame blend time, as a proportion of the frame time.
-This is a square-law control, and 50 blend time is achieved at DMX 210, 25 blend time at DMX 165
+This is a square-law control, and 50 percent blend time is achieved at DMX 210, 25 percent blend time at DMX 165

+_Mbox v4.3 adds enhanced frame blending that works automatically for content with a playspeed <> 10 percent of nominal.
+The enhanced blending can also be enabled through a preference for content with a framerate >5 percent different from nominal, and can be forced on for any framerate with a Frame Blending parameter value of 254._

 ### Combined Effects